-Co-sponsored by the North West Consortium Doctoral Training Partnership, artsmethods@manchester, German Studies (UoM), and Religions & Theology (UoM).
+Co-sponsored by the North West Consortium Doctoral Training Partnership (AHRC), artsmethods@manchester, German Studies (UoM), and Religions & Theology (UoM).

 Breaking the Mnemonic Silence: Novelistic and Cinematographic Returns of Jewish-Muslim Intimacy in Morocco